*For Sale* Guitars Accessories Etcetera Links Books Forums Contact Home

 Acquired of the Angels: The Lives and Works of Master Guitar Makers John D'Angelico and James L. D'Aquisto

-Paul William Schmidt, Jonathan Kellerman
+by Paul William Schmidt, Jonathan Kellerman

 This book documents the lives two most prominent guitar makers of the 20th century, John D'Angelico and James L. D'Aquisto.
 It explores their lives and craftsmanship and features many rare and beautiful photographs.